 Engaging in water sports or adventures should be done safely.
-Due to this matter, you may have encountered the BA-17 question, which is asking if low head dams are dangerous for small boats and paddle crafts.
+Due to this matter, you may have encountered the BA-17 question: Why are low head dams dangerous to small boats and paddle craft?

 Low head dams are termed dangerous machines.
 The water that ends up at the bottom of the dam has a strong current that goes in a circular motion, called the boil or back roller.